WasabiTech-777/SWE-2023-Spring/README.md

 ## Documentation

 ### _Quick Start for the Server_
 > The .env file contains constants for the localhost port for testing (type localhost:PORT# into a browser when program is running to see output).
 The other constant is the dns string for connecting a database to the server.
-Plans for a remote database are in the works, but a local database can be created by downloading the Docker Desktop app, the Docker extension, and the Postgres extension.

 > main.go intializes the router for the Rest API, initializes the database, and then migrates the database (which creates rows and tables for adding data).
 > Handlers for the Rest API are located in routes/user.go.

+> JSON Formats for all of the objects associated with the database can be found in the "models" directory.

+> **Registering** new users is a POST HTTP request (routes.PostUser); in the database, usernames are labeled "uname" and passwords are labaled "pass".

+> Users **logging in** should call (routes.AuthenticateUser).